Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Phil Nadeau, Ph.D. - Cowen and Company

 Good afternoon.
 Thanks for taking my question and congratulations on the progress and the strong quarter.
-One question on what was disclosed in the press release moving one of the studies of the triple combo from two-week dosing to four-week dosing.
+One question on what was disclosed in the press release, moving one of the studies of the triple combo from two-week dosing to four-week dosing.
 Could you talk a little bit more about that decision, what were the data or analyses that you did to support the longer dosing and what do you hope to achieve or demonstrate with it?

 Jeffrey M. Leiden - Vertex Pharmaceuticals, Inc.

 Yes, hi, Phil, this is Jeff Leiden, I'll take that one.
 Maybe just to back up a little bit and remind you that we have four different triple regimen combos that are in clinical trials.
-We sort of think of them in two ways, VX-440 and VX-152 are the first wave way (9:31) here in Phase II trials.
-And as you know, those trials have two parts both a het/min population and a homozygotes population.
+We sort of think of them in two ways, VX-440 and VX-152 are the first wave, they're in Phase II trials.
+And as you know, those trials have two parts, both a het/min population and a homozygotes population.
 And then the second wave is VX-659 and VX-445, and those are in Phase I trials, but the Phase I trials have a patient component as well.

-Before I answer your specific question, I would just say that we're very pleased with the progression of those all four trials, they are all on time or actually a little ahead of schedule to deliver results for the first three in the second half of this year, and the final one, VX-445, in the beginning of next year.
+Before I answer your specific question, I would just say that we're very pleased with the progression of those – all four trials, they are all on time, or actually a little ahead of schedule, to deliver results for the first three in the second half of this year, and the final one, VX-445, in the beginning of next year.

-With respect to VX-152 in your question, now, the initial studies of VX-152 both parts, heterozygous and homozygous (10:11) were designed to be two-week dosing studies.
-Based on the tolerability profile that we've seen so far, we've decided to extend the duration of the second trial, the homozygous trial for four weeks, and the reason for that is, it's just going to give us more patient information upon which to make the best decision about which one or several of these, we're going to forward into these Phase 3 next year.
+With respect to VX-152 and your question now, the initial studies of VX-152, both parts, het/mins and homozygotes, were designed to be two-week dosing studies.
+Based on the tolerability profile that we've seen so far, we decided to extend the duration of the second trial, the homozygous trial, to four weeks, and the reason for that is, it's just going to give us more patient information upon which to make the best decision about which one or several of these we're going to take forward into Phase 3 next year.

 Phil Nadeau, Ph.D. - Cowen and Company